wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.2.7 =
 - Added a "user profile delete" option in the admin profile edit interface of the plugin.
 Admins can use it to delete a user record while in the member edit interface.
+- Added a new option so the member registration complete email notification can be sent to multiple site admins.
 - Added Bosnian language translation file.
 The translation was submitted by Rejhan Puskar.
 - Updated the Japanese language file.
 - Updated the Dutch language file.
 Thanks to R.H.J.
 Roelofsen.